Ege-Sumer/Code-Tries/README.md

 # Code-Tries
-# Python Codes for Beginners to try and learn
+# Python Codes for Beginners
-> I have some good and some basic code modules
+> I have some good and some basic code modules:
+  > Have a try
 > If you have anything to ask dont hesitate to